-DCSki welcomes news tips, article suggestions, event information, and even guest columns.
+DCSki welcomes news tips, story suggestions, and even guest columns.
 Got a question about the site?
 How about a suggestion?
-We're eager to hear your comments - positive, negative, or anything in between.
+We're eager to hear your comments -- visit this page to learn how to reach Scott.

-DCSki is operated by M. Scott Smith.
-Scott writes the articles, takes the photographs, designs the pages, programs the site, pays the bills, and occasionally catches a wink of sleep.
-(Every now and then, he gets to ski.
-Not as often as he’d like, though!)
+DCSki was envisioned and is operated by M. Scott Smith.
+Scott writes the articles, takes the photographs, designs the pages, programs the site, pays the bill, and (allegedly) catches a wink of sleep now and then.

-Scott graduated summa cum laude from Drexel University with a major in computer science and a minor in mathematics.
+Scott majored in computer science at Drexel University.
 In addition to DCSki, Scott works full-time as a computer scientist and researcher.